psons/tlog/docs/Tlog User Documentation.md

 Section headings are markdown headings under which you keep notes and organize tasks.

 Items are tasks todo, in progress, unfinished, planned, completed, or abandoned.
 They are lines in Documents under Sections that start with a leader patten indicating which status the task is, such as 'd - ' for do or 'x - ' for done.

-	'd - '	todo (or do) are tasks in the backlog for a future work period.
+	'd - '	todo (or do) are un started tasks in to _do_.

 	'/ - '	in progress are tasks that are being worked on.

 	'u - '	unfinished is how tasks show in past planing periods where they were in progress when tlog ran, and tlog shows the task in the current planning period as in progress.
 If a task shows as unfinished for more than a few planning periods, it is too big, and should be broken into several tasks, or treated as a story.

 	'p - '	planned are expected to be worked on in the current planning period.

 	'x - '	completed task.

 	'a - '	abandoned are tasks that have been in the backlog, but lost their relevance or value.

     Subtext is any text below an Item or Section and is considered information about the section or item.
         When Subtext appears before any Section or Item it is called Preamble text and is part of an unnamed section that begins a Document.
 Preamble text is useful for holding information about the Document, including Document attributes.

     For any line that matches '^word: ', 'word' is an attribute key and the rest of the line is it's value.
         Some attributes may have a special conventional significance in TaskLog.

-An item attribute is an attribute under an Item, and a section attribute is an attribute under a Section header. (actually in an unnamed Item that is the first item in the section)
+    An item attribute is an attribute under an Item.

+    A section attribute is an attribute under a Section header. (actually in an unnamed Item that is the first item in the section)

     A document attribute is an attribute in a document preamble. (actually in an unnamed Item in an unnamed Section that is the first section in the document.)

-### The Flow.
+### The Work Flow.
+#### Simple usage
+assuming tlog is installed as described in '# Installing tlog' run tlog to create an empty todo.md file

+Edit todo.md to add some tasks with the 'd -' leader as described for 'Items' above.
+A program editor such as VS Code or SublimeText is recommended, but any text editor will do. as you work on tasks, mark them off as 'x - ' or 'a -' when you are done with them. you can save todo.md and rerun tlog
+ - the completed and abandoned tasks will be moved off to the 'completed-journal-yyyy-mm-dd.md' file for the day.
+ - you will see that your tasks will be recorded in $JOURNAL_DIR/Endeavors/FollowUpQueue/FollowUp story.md" and augmented with a storySource: attribute indicating that is the file they are recorded in.
+ - if you have too many tasks to focus on in todo.md, you can add a line to the any story under Endeavors to confine the number of tasks it will contribute to in todo.md.
+For example:
+    maxTasks: 4
+  will only allow 4 tasks to be in todo.md.
+The rest wil be in the FollowUp story.md.

+#### Usage with Endeavors
-#### Day 1
+##### Day 1
-1. Create Endeavor directories with story.md file containing tasks.
+1. Create Endeavor directories with story.md files containing tasks.

-2. Run tlog, and a daily task file will be created in the journal directory.
+2. Run tlog, and a todo.md task file will be created in the journal directory.
  (obsolete: journal-2019-11-16.md is the task file) tasks-2019-11-16.md.
 Since no journal file exists, and no task file exists matching the date, they will be created.